|

 ·

-Wear eye protection meeting ANSI Z87.1
+Wear eye protection when operating a

+circular saw.
 This eyewear is available from the stockroom.

 ·

 Use guards as the manufacturer intended.
-Check the guard frequently to be sure that it
+Check

-operates freely and encloses the teeth, including the unused portion of the
+including the unused portion of the blade when cutting.

 ·